jmautari/widget-sensors/README.md

 [OUTPUT-DIRECTORY] is optional, if omitted `D:\Backgrounds` is used.

 A file named `sensors.json` is written every second to the output directory.
-The `sensors.json` file is used by [Widgets][2] app to allow display of hardware monitoring.
+The `sensors.json` file is used by [Widgets][2] app to allow displaying of hardware monitoring.

 ## Download